dotnet/csharpstandard/standard/structs.md

 A struct declaration that supplies a *type_parameter_list* is a generic struct declaration.
 Additionally, any struct nested inside a generic class declaration or a generic struct declaration is itself a generic struct declaration, since type arguments for the containing type shall be supplied to create a constructed type ([§8.4](types.md#84-constructed-types)).

-A struct declaration that includes a `ref` keyword may not have a *struct_interfaces* part.
+A struct declaration that includes a `ref` keyword shall not have a *struct_interfaces* part.

 ### 16.2.2 Struct modifiers